pfr/VST_Docs/README.md

+This repo will go away soon.
+Please see github.com/pfr/VideoSpeedTracker.
+Source and an updated user manual are there now.

 # Video Speed Tracker
 The Video Speed Tracker (VST) is an open source, technically sound, vehicle speed measuring system that can track bidirectional traffic, one lane in each direction (e.g. a typical residential street).
 Beyond a typical home